Tadalafil-cure/agent-skills/README.md

 # Agent Skills

-A curated collection of installable skill protocols for AI agents — self-contained patches that extend agent capabilities without new dependencies.
+A curated collection of installable skill protocols for AI agents — self-contained patches that extend agent capabilities.
 Drop in, reload, run.

 ## Skills